mclt0568/fr-sh-remade/readme.md

 ## Why fr-sh
 fr-sh provide a clearer way to write shell scripts and using as a default shell

+## The YTScript Branch
+this is a testing branch which I tries to recreate the [YTScript](https://www.github.com/mclt0568/YTScript) intepreter into this project as a new Interface.

 ## Informations

 Written in: Python3